-The overall objective of the project is to perform an analysis of the DEs from multiple perspectives.
-However, the transdisciplinarity of the research and the direct involvement of LLs bring complexity to information exchange.
-Communication challenges may arise at multiple levels: among different academic disciplines (economics, sociology, ecology, engineering, etc.); among different actors (researchers, farmers, intermediaries, stakeholders, policymakers, etc.); among domains and specialisations (water management, nutrient management, crop protection, livestock, etc.).
+The overall objective of the project is to perform an analysis of DEs from multiple perspectives.
+However, both the transdisciplinarity of the research and the direct involvement of LLs challenge the communication at different layers: among different academic disciplines (economics, sociology, ecology, engineering, etc.); among different actors (researchers, farmers, intermediaries, stakeholders, policymakers, etc.); among domains and specialisations (water management, nutrient management, crop protection, livestock, etc.).
 Therefore, the purpose of our study is to address these research questions: